VMatrix1900/draft-quic-structured-connection-id/draft-shi-quic-structured-connection-id.md

 ~~~
 {: #cid-format title="Format of structured CID"}

 The format of the structured connection ID is shown in {{cid-format}}.
-The content and the format of the metadata field are defined by a template, carrying the information such as media characteristics in {{Section 3.1 of ?I-D.ietf-avtext-framemarking}}, the service requirement such as delay and importance in {{Section 5 of ?I-D.kaippallimalil-tsvwg-media-hdr-wireless-01}}.
+The content and the format of the metadata field are defined by a template, carrying the information such as media characteristics in {{Section 3.1 of ?I-D.ietf-avtext-framemarking}}, the service requirement such as delay and importance in {{Section 3 of ?I-D.kaippallimalil-tsvwg-media-hdr-wireless-04}}.

+# Coexistence with QUIC Load Balancer

-If an intermediary acts as both the load balancer and the optimization point and they share the same trust relationship, the Metadata and the Server ID defined in {{?I-D.ietf-quic-load-balancers}} can be put together and share the same Config Parameter.
-Otherwise, if a QUIC connection goes through both the load balancer and optimization point, an additional mechanism is needed for the coexistence of the metadata and the Server ID.
-The details will be worked out in the later version.
+If an intermediary serves dual roles as both the load balancer and the optimization node, and if both entities are underpinned by a unified trust relationship, then it is feasible to consolidate the Metadata and the Server ID specified in {{?I-D.ietf-quic-load-balancers}}.
+This consolidation allows for the utilization of a singular Config Parameter and a shared encryption/decryption methodology.

+Conversely, if the load balancer and the optimization node are separated, the Server ID and the Metadata needs to be segregated too.
+One option is to split the CID into two segments: one for the Server ID and the other for the metadata.
+Each segment would be governed by its own set of Config Parameters and subjected to individual encryption protocols, ensuring the integrity and segregation of the transmitted information.

 # Security Considerations